-In the United States, our modern culture defaults to unhealthy behaviors.
-We are conditioned to seek instant gratification that is fueled by technology.57 Our work culture is always “on” and connected.
-Research shows that almost two-thirds of US employees engage in unhealthy behaviors as a result of work stress.58 This has been exacerbated during the pandemic as many more people are working from home and struggle to balance work with disruptions to our way of life.59
+In the United States, our modern culture defaults to unhealthy behaviours.
+We are conditioned to seek instant gratification that is fuelled by technology.57 Our work culture is always “on” and connected.
+Research shows that almost two-thirds of US employees engage in unhealthy behaviours as a result of work stress.58 This has been exacerbated during the pandemic as many more people are working from home and struggle to balance work with disruptions to our way of life.59

 Behavioralist Dan Ariely says that our work culture needs to change to value meaning and a long-term form of happiness.60 Lack of meaning is a psychosocial determinant of chronic disease.61 We can create more meaning when we treat people as useful and contributing.
 Too often, employees are asked to do tasks that are futile.62 We produce much more value when we can decide how best to accomplish our work63 and have a shared sense of purpose.64

-“Understanding and cultivating our sense of purpose helps us find a deeper, more meaningful connection to the work that we do and how that work impacts the organization, its people, and our greater society.”
+“Understanding and cultivating our sense of purpose helps us find a deeper, more meaningful connection to the work that we do and how that work impacts the organisation, its people and our greater society.”

 —Jen Fisher, director, Deloitte’s chief well-being officer

-According to Deloitte’s 2020 US Health Care Consumer Survey, 42% of US consumers said they use tools to measure fitness and track health-improvement goals.67 Gen Z and millennials are more likely to believe trackers can change their behavior,68 and nearly two-thirds of those aged 14 to 22 report using health-related apps.69 In 2020, the top apps by revenue include those for calorie counting, meditation, and tracking exercise.70
+According to Deloitte's 2020 US Health Care Consumer Survey, 42% of US consumers said they use tools to measure fitness and track health-improvement goals.
+67 Gen Z and millennials are more likely to believe trackers can change their behaviour, 68 and nearly two-thirds of those aged 14 to 22 report using health-related apps.
+69 In 2020, the top apps by income include those for calorie counting, meditation and tracking exercise.
+70

 But technology alone does not work.
-For technology to be an effective part of behavior change, it should include provider and social support or incentives.
+For technology to be an effective part of behaviour change, it should include provider and social support or incentives.

 Provider-supported technology, prescribing health and fitness apps

-Increased access to telehealth and remote monitoring as a result of the pandemic is proving valuable to consumers.71 These technologies have the ability to alter patient behavior, so that patients can set healthy habits that stick.72
+Increased access to telehealth and remote monitoring as a result of the pandemic is proving valuable to consumers.
+71 These technologies have the ability to alter patient behaviour, so that patients can set healthy habits that stick.
+72

 Social incentives boost activity levels for wearable technology

-Deloitte and the Perelman School of Medicine recently conducted a study on 602 overweight and obese employees utilizing wearable fitness trackers.
-The trial, Social Incentives to Encourage Physical Activity and Understand Predictors (STEP UP), measured the effects of three different types of social incentives as well as gamification on increasing physical activity.75
+Deloitte and the Perelman School of Medicine recently conducted a study on 602 overweight and obese employees utilising wearable fitness trackers.
+The trial, Social Incentives to Encourage Physical Activity and Understand Predictors (STEP UP), measured the effects of three different types of social incentives as well as gamification on increasing physical activity.
+75

 The STEP UP study found that all three groups with social incentives achieved more physical activity than the control group.
-This research illustrates how using data (progress tracking) and behavioral science (social incentives) together can impact change.
-These strategies may be used to encourage other desired behaviors, such as healthy eating or improved medication adherence.77
+This research illustrates how using data (progress tracking) and behavioural science (social incentives) together can impact change.
+These strategies may be employed to encourage other desired behaviours, such as healthy eating or improved medication adherence.
+77

-A shift is happening gradually, but it can have a tremendous impact on traditional health care players.
-In the future of health, patients will likely own their data, more easily share it with third parties,78 and use it to play a central role in health care decision-making.
-Start-ups are already making it possible for individuals to sell their health data for clinical research.79
+A shift is occurring gradually, but it can have a tremendous impact on traditional health care players.
+In the future of health, patients will likely own their data, more easily share it with third parties, 78 and use it to play a central role in health care decision-making.
+Start-ups are already making it possible for individuals to sell their health data for clinical research.
+79

 Solving the reality-intention gap in decision-making

 How do people make decisions?
-Nobel laureate and behavioral economist Daniel Kahneman in his popular book, Thinking, Fast and Slow, says people think and make decisions based on two systems:
+Nobel laureate and behavioural economist Daniel Kahneman in his popular book, Thinking, Fast and Slow, says people think and make decisions based on two systems:

-Kahneman says that a whopping 98% of our thinking is System 1 thinking.81 Thinking (mostly) fast leads to “reality-intention gaps,” according to Jason Riis, chief behavioral scientist of Behavioralize, who studied under Kahneman.
+Kahneman says that a whopping 98% of our thinking is System 1 thinking.
+81 Thinking (mostly) fast leads to “reality-intention gaps,” according to Jason Riis, chief behavioural scientist of Behavioralize, who studied under Kahneman.
 Reality-intention gaps are misperceptions of the world that create inconsistencies between reality and our intentions to thrive.

 Riis says that bridging these gaps is not easy, but progress is possible.
-Usually, it requires more than giving people “better information,” and instead, internalizing some new concepts that change the way we make inferences and judgments.
+Usually, it requires more than giving people “better information,” and instead, internalising some new concepts that change the way we make inferences and judgements.
 Developing a “growth mindset” is an example of such a change.

-Individuals should understand both why a change needs to be made and how to make that change.82 With a growth mindset, individuals also believe that the potential for change is possible, and they work harder to change unhealthy behaviors.83 By keeping track of small wins, these individuals may gain a healthy sense of pride for their accomplishments and motivation for the long term.84
+Individuals should understand both why a change needs to be made and how to make that change.
+82 With a growth mindset, individuals also believe that the potential for change is possible and they work harder to change unhealthy behaviours.
+83 By keeping track of small wins, these individuals may gain a healthy sense of pride for their accomplishments and motivation for the long term.
+84

 Given the number of choices people face, it is hard to imagine anyone could go a day without making a critical-thinking error.
 Yet few consumers see it this way.
 People think others are more prone to error than they are (with 53% suggesting others make errors daily or weekly), another form of overconfidence.
 Interestingly, overconfidence was even higher for older participants, with only 20% estimating they often make critical-thinking errors.

 Health systems should understand consumer decision-making beliefs and processes.
-To prevent critical-thinking failures, providers should find ways to support better reasoning and self-reflection—providing “better information” will not likely be enough.
+To prevent critical-thinking failures, providers should find ways to support better reasoning and self-reflexion—providing “better information” will not likely be enough.

-In helping people with decision-making and self-reflection, Riis suggests asking more insightful questions and emphasizing health outcomes versus future disease risk.
+In helping people with decision-making and self-reflexion, Riis suggests asking more insightful questions and emphasising health outcomes versus future disease risk.
 This shift can better inform health and wellness interventions.
-It may also help consumers make better inferences and self-reflect on their beliefs and behaviors.
+It may also help consumers make better inferences and self-reflect on their beliefs and behaviours.

 In addition, providers should consider asking questions about patients’ perceptions of health and their future self.
-While the vast majority of patients have been asked if they smoke, drink, and are physically active, very few report being asked about their future health or related worries (Figure 5).
-Indeed, more people have been asked (by a provider) about their favorite TV show or movie (22%) than about how healthy they think they will be at age 50 (15%).
+While the vast majority of patients have been asked if they smoke, drink and are physically active, very few report being asked about their future health or related worries (Figure 5).
+Indeed, more people have been asked (by a provider) about their favourite TV show or film (22%) than about how healthy they think they will be at age 50 (15%).

 Many people are also in denial.85 They don’t see themselves as a number in the daunting statistics for chronic disease.86 “Not me,” they believe.
 This optimism bias keeps individuals from taking preventative measures for their health.87 Even when faced with a diagnosis, many patients think they are healthier than they really are.88